 The major components of the metropolitan Washington regional AI include:

 - A robust community participation and comment process that allows for meaningful dialogue for key stakeholders;

 - Assessment of past goals and actions;

 - Analysis of data and issues that impact fair housing: and

 - Establishment of measurable fair housing goals and priorities.

-The Regional Fair Housing Project Team is responsible for creating the Regional Housing Equity Plan which will be completed in 2023.
-A Community Advisory Committee comprised of organizations representing people impacted by fair housing choice will work alongside the Project Team and help ensure that the final plan includes critical insights for addressing barriers and developing solutions to achieve fair housing choice.
+The Regional Fair Housing Project Team was responsible for creating the Regional Housing Equity Plan.
+A Community Advisory Committee comprised of organizations representing people impacted by fair housing choice worked alongside the Project Team and help ensure that the final plan included critical insights for addressing barriers and developing solutions to achieve fair housing choice.

 Assessments and Reports

 The County conducts periodic assessments of local housing conditions, barriers and impediments, including:

 Analysis of Impediments to Fair Housing (AI): This is an assessment of how laws, government policies, real estate practices and local conditions affect the location, availability and accessibility of housing.
 It looks at barriers to housing choice, such as housing supply, location, physical accessibility, source of income, financing, foreclosures and language access.
 This analysis can then be used to make decisions that might broaden the housing options of persons protected by fair housing laws.